percona/percona-postgresql-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>localhostProfile</b></td>
         <td>string</td>
         <td>localhostProfile indicates a profile defined in a file on the node should be used.
 The profile must be preconfigured on the node to work.
 Must be a descending path, relative to the kubelet's configured seccomp profile location.
-Must only be set if type is "Localhost".</td>
+Must be set if type is "Localhost".
+Must NOT be set for any other type.</td>
         <td>false</td>
       </tr></tbody>
 </table>